kid1carus/AppleWatchFaces/readme.md

 3. **Can I join your testFlight and help you beta test?**

 Yes, I am accepting testers for beta testing.
 DM an email to [@orffy](https://twitter.com/orffy) to send a testFlight invite.
 It does not need to be an appleID email, just any email you can check.
-Someone will notify you on twitter whem you have been invited, then check the email provided for a link from apple testFlight.
+Someone will notify you on twitter when you have been invited, then check the email provided for a link from apple testFlight.
 Follow the instructions in that email.

 4. **How do I get this on my phone / watch?**